-to another participant in the conspiracy - is substantially less advantageous, but a second-in cooperator still stands to receive a significant sentencing discount; how large a discount rests largely on the discretion of the Division.
+A first-in corporation that applies for and obtains leniency receives full immunity from sentencing: successful applicants receive no criminal convictions, no criminal fines and no jail sentences for employees.
+The position of a second-in cooperator - that is, a company that offers to cooperate with the Antitrust Division after the Division has already granted leniency to another participant in the conspiracy - is substantially less advantageous, but a second-in cooperator still stands to receive a significant sentencing discount; how large a discount rests largely on the discretion of the Division.
 In exercising this discretion, the Division attempts to balance the value of the company's cooperation against the disproportionality in sentencing between defendants that results from discounts.
-Of course, any discount offered by the Division and embodied in a plea agreement must pass through review by the court and may be rejected (type C) or modified (type B).
+Of course, any discount offered by the Division and embodied in a plea agreement must pass through review by the court and may be rejected (Type C) or modified (Type B).